- Drive your own dogsled team

 Day 6 - Departure

 After breakfast*, you will be transferred to Kittilä airport for departure.
+Transfer meets flights departing Kittilä around 09.30 or later.
 Guests departing by bus + train to Helsinki can be transferred to Levi.

 *If you have chosen to add an extra sledding day tour this day, the tour will end in time for the evening flight from Kittilä to Helsinki.

-Tours normally run Sunday-Thursday, with the exception of dates around Christmas and New Year.
+Tours normally run Monday-Saturday, with the exception of dates around Christmas and New Year.